Determination of Majorana type-phases from the time evolution of lepton numbers: Considerations when the lightest neutrino is massless

-The Majorana type-phases defined in Eq.(\ref{MajoranaTypeNormal}) and the four arguments defined in Eqs.(\ref{eq:quartetBeta21}-\ref{eq:quartetGamma31}) are not independent.
-In addition to a Majorana type-phase $\gamma_1-\beta_1$ in Eq.(\ref{MajoranaTypeNormal}), one can choose the four arguments of the quartets as independent re-phasing invariant combinations.
-This means the other two Majorana type-phases can be written using them,
+Those four arguments defined in Eqs.(\ref{eq:quartetBeta21}-\ref{eq:quartetGamma31}) and the Majorana type-phases of Eq.(\ref{MajoranaTypeNormal}) are not independent.
+As an example, if we choose the first Majorana type-phase $\gamma_1-\beta_1$ in Eq.(\ref{MajoranaTypeNormal}) as an invariant, and also choose the four arguments of the quartets as independent re-phasing invariants.
+The other two Majorana type-phases can be written using them,

-A similar situation occurs for the inverted hierarchy massless neutrino of $m_3=0$.
-The re-phasing invariant Majorana type-phases become $\beta_i$, for $i=1,2,3$.
-Then, one can choose a Majorana type-phase and the four arguments in Eqs.(\ref{eq:quartetBeta21}-\ref{eq:quartetGamma31}) as independent re-phasing invariants.
+A similar situation occurs for the inverted hierarchy case, with the massless neutrino $m_3=0$.
+The re-phasing invariant Majorana type-phases become $\beta_i$, for $i=1,2,3$, and the orientation of triangle 1 in Fig.~\ref{fig:tripletriangles} is invariant.
+Then, one can choose a Majorana type-phase $\beta_1$, the two invariants of Eq.(\ref{eq:quartetGamma21}) and Eq.(\ref{eq:quartetGamma31}), and two extra arguments,